Ky-Lee-375/Distributed-File-System/(3)SDFS (in-progress)/README.md

 Client/Worker

-- Will recieve a fetch request from the Leader to get a file from its local directory
+- Will receive a fetch request from the Leader to get a file from its local directory
 - Store membership list of all other nodes.
-If the leader goes down, each node should use their membership list to elect a new leader.
+If the leader goes down, each node should use its membership list to elect a new leader.
 - Be able to replicate data (file and metadata) in the event that a node goes down.

 Membership List and Gossip

 - Have a .txt file that stores the membership list at each machine.
-The best solution MP2 code will be modified to be abel to read and write from this file.
+The best solution MP2 code will be modified to be able to read and write from this file.
 Our MP3 code will be able to read from this membership list to know what nodes are alive at any given point.
 There needs to be a gateway to handle reads and writes using mutex locks since the .txt file is a shared resource.

 ## Functionalities